Online Colleges in Iowa

 - Iowa National Guard Educational Assistance Program – Must be a member of an Iowa Army or Air National Guard unit; 100% of the average tuition rate

-- Kibbie Grant – For community college students; Need based; Up to ½ of the average tuition and fees per year, up to 2 years
+- Kibbie Grant – For community college students in certain areas of study; Need-based; Up to ½ of the average tuition and fees per year, up to 2 years

 - Robert D. Blue Scholarship – For high school seniors who demonstrate literary and scholastic ability and moral character; $500-1000

 Scholarships are also ideal forms of financial aid that do not have to be repaid.
 Scholarships may be awarded based on academic success, geographic location, the field of study, unique hobbies or skills, and so on.

 Here are a few scholarships available to Iowa residents:

 |Iowa Scholarship for the Arts||High school senior; Will be majoring in one of the specified areas of art||